mayasivakumar/unc-marketplace/README.md

 - Through user profile, users can submit listings

 ## Languages
-The project solely used html, CSS, and Python.
+The project solely used HTML, CSS, and Python.

 ## AI Usage